Selected Passages from Hungarian-Ottoman Wars

 Photo: Szöllősi Gábor www.varlexikon.hu

-Thury had barely 200 Hussars and 200 riflemen guarding Palota castle when Pasha Arslan of Buda desperately attacked the fort with an overwhelming strength of 8,000 soldiers and lots of cannons in June 1566.
-When the enemy completely surrounded the castle and night fell, all the Hussars broke out noiselessly and attacked the sleeping Ottoman warriors.
-They made such a savage clamor, putting everything burnable on fire in the meantime, that Pasha Arslan began to panic.
-He was all the more panicking when it was reported that a huge army of reinforcements is approaching the castle.
+Thury had barely 200 hussars and 200 riflemen guarding Palota Castle when Pasha Arslan of Buda desperately attacked the fortress in June 1566 with an overwhelming force of 8,000 soldiers and many cannons.
+When the enemy surrounded the castle and night fell, all the hussars broke out noiselessly and attacked the sleeping Ottoman warriors.
+They made such a wild noise, setting fire to everything that could be burned, that Pasha Arslan began to panic.
+He was even more panicked when reports came in that a huge army of reinforcements was approaching the castle.

 Photo: Szöllősi Gábor www.varlexikon.hu

-He wouldn’t know that it was just the noise made by the Judge of Győr city, who had sent many wagons to Bakony hill to collect wood and branches.
-Many citizens of Győr were Germans, they spoke and sang in German while working.
-Pasha Arslan began whining, and moaning, and gave the order to withdraw.
-He received a silk string for it from the Sultan.
-We must mention here, that the German General Salm was hunting near Győr, not caring about Palota’s peril.
-He arrived three days later with his troops.
+He didn’t know that it was only the noise of the magistrate of Győr who had sent many carts to Bakony Hill to collect wood and branches.
+Many of the citizens of Győr were Germans, and they spoke and sang in German as they worked.
+Pasha Arslan began to whine and moan and gave the order to retreat.
+In return, the Sultan gave him a silk string.
+It should be mentioned here that the German General Salm was hunting near Győr, not caring about Palota’s danger.
+He arrived with his troops three days later.

 In the middle: Thury György can be seen

-When Salm finally showed up with the reinforcement, Thury joined him with his Hussars and they together took back the castles of Tata and Veszprém.
-Then, Thury resigned from his post because it was impossible to finance the defense of Palota without the king’s help.
-His cousin, Thury Márton was appointed by the king to lead Palota.
-Márton was not idle, either: he repelled the attack of Pasha Mustafa in 1568.
-It was the period when the famous military engineer, Giulio Turco (1572) was working in the castle.
-As for Thury György, a few years later in 1571, he was slaughtered by the Turks when he was ensnared in a trap at Orosztony in Zala county.
+When Salm finally arrived with reinforcements, Thury joined him with his hussars and together they retook the castles of Tata and Veszprém.
+Thury then resigned from his post, as it was impossible to finance the defense of Palota without the King’s help.
+His cousin, Thury Márton, was appointed by the king to lead Palota.
+Márton was not idle either: in 1568 he repulsed the attack of Pasha Mustafa.
+This was the period when the famous military engineer Giulio Turco (1572) worked in the castle.
+As for Thury György, he was slaughtered by the Turks a few years later, in 1571, when he fell into a trap at Orosztony in Zala County.

 Photo: Szöllősi Gábor www.varlexikon.hu

-The new captain of Palota became Pálffy Tamás in 1573 who managed to get the fort reinforced – he led a series of victorious raids against the Turks until 1581.
-Still, there were times when no more than 30 soldiers guarded the castle but they could hold it.
-Lord Pálffy was a renowned duelist of the Valiant Order as well: in 1577, he killed the famous Ottoman warrior, Bey Kara Ali of Fehérvár, by thrusting him with his lance.
-We know of another duel he had in 1580 when he challenged the new bey of Fehérvár, too.
-(It was a tricky habit among the members of the Valiant Order: when a “fresher” was appointed by the Sultan, he was immediately challenged and if possible, killed in a duel.)
+The new captain of Palota in 1573 was Pálffy Tamás, who managed to strengthen the fortress – he led a series of victorious raids against the Turks until 1581.
+Despite this, there were times when no more than 30 soldiers guarded the castle, but they were able to hold it.
+Lord Pálffy was also a famous duelist of the Valiant Order: in 1577 he killed the famous Ottoman warrior Bey Kara Ali of Fehérvár by piercing him with his lance.
+We know of another duel he fought in 1580 when he also challenged the new Bey of Fehérvár.
+(It was a tricky habit among the members of the Valiant Order: when a “fresher” was appointed by the Sultan, he was immediately challenged and, if possible, killed in a duel).

 Photo: Szöllősi Gábor www.varlexikon.hu